vishaltak/gitlab-development-kit/doc/advanced.md

 #### runit

-You'll also need to install [runit](http://smarden.org/runit) manually.
+You also need to install [runit](http://smarden.org/runit) manually.

 Although the following instructions work for runit version 2.1.2, be sure to read the up-to-date installation instructions on [the website](http://smarden.org/runit)